B4s1c4llyM4ch1n3/Internetium-2-Source-Code/README.md

 You can use Visual Basic 2010 Express, but change the compile location.

 # Can I contact you via Discord?
 Yes, you can but if I busy, not.
-Username:basicallymachine_36262
+Username:_purpleguy__